 Hot water tends to have a more negligible effect of supercooling the cold water.
-When supercooled, it can remain liquid until disturbed, even well below its average freezing temperature.
+It can remain liquid until disturbed when supercooled, even well below its average freezing temperature.

 Water that is not supercooled is more likely to become solid when it reaches the freezing point of water.

 In 2017, Zi Chang of Nanyang Technological University in Singapore and several colleagues provided one better explanation.